ARC Discovery grant. Total value $477,000. ILWS sub-contract $152,940

 This project has led to a successful ARC Linkage Infrastructure, Equipment and Facilities (LIEF) grant - Acoustic Observatory: a network to monitor biodiversity across Australia.
-(2017-2020) ARC LIEF project ($900,000) led by Queensland University of Technology with ILWS team members Watson, D., Luck, G. & Nimmo, D., - which is being used to purchase and site 350 acoustic recorders around Australia
+(2017-2020) ARC LIEF project ($900,000) led by Queensland University of Technology with ILWS team members Watson, D., Luck, G. & Nimmo, D., - which is being used to purchase and site 350 acoustic recorders around Australia.

-The outcomes from this project will be:
+The outcomes this project include:

 Professor David M Watson